NCAR/ncar-spack/README.md

 Spack provides source-able scripts to add itself to your shell environment.
 These scripts will modify your `PATH` and add shell aliases.
 Note that Spack has Python version requirements for functionality - it is best to use a recent Python 3.x.
 On future systems this should not be an issue, but on Cheyenne and Casper, you should add a modern Python to your PATH first.
 For BASH:
 ```
 export PATH=/glade/u/apps/<sys>/opt/python/3.7.9/gnu/9.1.0/bin:$PATH
-source $NCAR_ROOT_SPACK/share/spack/setup-env.sh
+source <NCAR_ROOT_SPACK>/share/spack/setup-env.sh
 ```

-*Note: running clean_bash will take care of both of these steps for you, in addition to providing you with an otherwise pristine bash shell environment.
+*Note: running `clean_bash` will take care of both of these steps for you, in addition to providing you with an otherwise pristine bash shell environment.
 The [t]c-shell does not have the required functionality to source the Spack setup script, but it will still clean the environment and add a modern Python.*

 Since Spack will output YAML lines with two-space indentation, the following Vim settings are recommended:
 ```